The PokerStars.net Asia Pacific Poker Tour is up there with the premier tournament tours for players in Asia and Down Under.

 Each season, four or five events run throughout a variety of different venues in Asia.
 Australia, New Zealand, Korea, and the Philippines have all had the honour of hosting APPT poker tournaments, though Macau is generally considered the most prestigious event of the tour.

 The APPT began in 2007 and five events were held in its first season.
-The tournament series is in the midst of its seventh season, ending with the Asia Championship of Poker (ACOP) in October 2013 at Macau's City of Dreams.
+The tournament series just completed the tenth season which ended with the Asia Championship of Poker (ACOP) in November 2016 at Macau's City of Dreams.
 There, a HKD$100,000 buy-in event will see champions and challengers from around the Asian and Australasian region do battle.

 Just as with the ANZPT, the APPT has attracted some big turnouts, and bigger names, to its games.
 Canadian pro, Randy "nanonoko" Lew took down the APPT Macau event in 2011 for a payout of HKD$3,772,000 ($500,000) when he defeated a field of 575 - a record turnout at the time - to cement his place in APPT lore.